Home-Based Child Care (HBCC) Emergency Fund for Severe Weather & National Disaster Response

 Where We Are Currently Working

-Supporting providers in Los Angeles county affected by wildfires.
+Supporting providers in Los Angeles county affected by wildfires

 New read via the 74 million: Months After Los Angeles Wildfires, Child Care Providers Are Still in Crisis

-States Where Have Previously Worked
+States Where We Have Previously Worked

-Contact us for more information or partnership opportunities.
+Contact us for more information or partnership opportunities

-Send us an email at emergencyfund@homegrownchildcare.org or click the button below.
+Send us an email at emergencyfund@homegrownchildcare.org or click the button below

-- Home Grown Blog Posts
+- Home Grown Reports and Blog Posts:

 - Where the Climate Crisis Meets Child Care: HBCC Provider Experiences Amid Natural Disasters By: Emily Franchett